M142 HIMARS: GMLRS

-Guided Multiple Launch Rocket System (GMLRS) 227mm rockets have an extended range and add GPS-aided guidance to their Inertial Navigation System.
+Guided Multiple Launch Rocket System (GMLRS) 227 mm rockets have an extended range and add GPS-aided guidance to their Inertial Navigation System.
 GMLRS rockets were introduced in 2005 and the M30 and M31 rockets are, except for their warheads, identical.
 As of 1 December 2021 50,000 GMLRS rockets have been produced, with yearly production now exceeding 9,000 rockets.
 Each rocket pod contains 6 identical rockets.
-Most of GMLRS series rockets have effective range of up to 92 km.
+Both Lockheed Martin and the U.S. Army report that the GMLRS has a maximum range of 70+ km (43+ mi).
+According to a U.S. Department of Defense document the maximum demonstrated performance of a GMLRS is 84 km, a figure also reported elsewhere.
+Another source reports a maximum range of about 90 km.
+In 2009 Lockheed Martin announced that a GMLRS had been successfully test fired 92 km.